mohyaz11/OptimumSetupBook/manuscript/TeamSecurity.md

 ![](images/teamsecurity-manualintervention.png)

 Octopus Administrators sometimes need to test new features.
 Having the ability to approve is critical.
 Alternatively, it is an emergency, and all the DBAs are out to a team lunch, and you need to get a deployment to production approved.
-The Octopus Admins should know what will happen when they click on `Approved.`  They know it will be audited.
+The Octopus Admins should know what will happen when they click on `Approved`.
+They know it will be audited.
 They can tell and show anyone what was done after the emergency has passed.

 ## Conclusion